 - Previous internships or other experience in education, privacy, security, technology policy, political campaigns, or government positions, particularly those that demonstrate your ability to thrive in a fast-paced environment.

-- Reputation for being entrepreneurial, energetic, positive, and focused.
+- Reputation for being energetic, positive, and focused.

-- Deeply interested in exploring the nuances between protecting individual privacy and the potential for data and technology to help solve big societal problems and improve lives.
+- Interested in supporting the development of practical solutions for the friction between protecting individual privacy and the potential for data and technology to provide desired efficiencies, address inequities, and improve lives.

 FPF knows that having a diverse workforce is essential to our work.
 We do not discriminate against any candidate based on their race, color, religion, national origin, sex, gender identity or expression, physical or mental disability, pregnancy, or age.

-Further, FPF prides itself on providing equal opportunities in employment and can make further accommodations to meet your accessibility needs.
+FPF provides equal opportunities in employment and can make further accommodations to meet your accessibility needs.
 Please, send an email to [email protected] with the subject line “LawPolicyFellow_NAME” if you need assistance in submitting your application.

 Salary and Benefits:

-$65,000; includes excellent health, dental, and vision coverage, three weeks of vacation plus the week between Christmas and New Year’s, Juneteenth and all federal holidays.
+$70,000; includes excellent health, dental, and vision coverage, three weeks of vacation plus the week between Christmas and New Year’s, and all federal holidays.

 This is a full-time position based out of the Washington DC office.
-FPF staff are working remotely until January 2022, with the option to work in-office as preferred, in accordance with building and organization COVID-19 safety regulations.
+FPF staff are primarily working remotely until January 2022, with the option to work in-office as preferred, in accordance with building and organization COVID-19 safety regulations based on CDC recommendations.